-Capital expenditure to the end of the first quarter of 2014/15 is shown as £360,000.
-The budget for the year is £14.4m although this includes £5.4m for acquisition of commercial assets and £2.2m for transport and highways projects for which significant expenditure has yet to be incurred.

-The capital programme for 2014/15 identifies funding for transport and infrastructure schemes of £2.2m in 2014/15 and annual figures in future years between £2m and £2.6m.
+- 1.7.3 Capital expenditure to the end of the first quarter of 2014/15 is shown as £360,000.
+The budget for the year is £14.4m although this includes £5.4m for acquisition of commercial assets and £2.2m for transport and highways projects for which significant expenditure has yet to be incurred. - 1.7.4 The capital programme for 2014/15 identifies funding for transport and infrastructure schemes of £2.2m in 2014/15 and annual figures in future years between £2m and £2.6m.
 The Council has recently been notified of the Government's award from the local growth fund to the SELEP.
-Included within the awards were the two schemes to which the Council is now required to commit match funding and it is proposed that funding be made available from the infrastructure resources to the schemes as set out below.

-The two schemes that were awarded funding are as follows:-
+Included within the awards were the two schemes to which the Council is now required to commit match funding and it is recommended that the Cabinet approve the funding from the infrastructure resources to the schemes as set out below. - 1.7.5 The two schemes that were awarded funding are as follows: - a) The bridges' gyratory this scheme is to improve traffic flow and direction around the gyratory system at the River Medway that connects the A20, A26 and A229 at the west end of the High

-- a) The bridges' gyratory this scheme is to improve traffic flow and direction around the gyratory system at the River Medway that connects the A20, A26 and A229 at the west end of the High Street.
-Total scheme cost as per the bid is £5.75m of which the Council's contribution will be £1.14m. - b) Sustainable access to Maidstone employment areas this scheme will provide a cycle route from East Farleigh to Aylesford along the River Medway.
+Street.
+Total scheme cost as per the bid is £5.75m of which the Council's contribution will be £1.14m

+- b) Sustainable access to Maidstone employment areas this scheme will provide a cycle route from east Farleigh to Aylesford along the River Medway.
 The scheme cost as per the bid is £3m of which between £0.5m and £1m will be required from the Council or other contributors.
-Should the Council's contribution to this scheme reduce as a result of funding from other contributors, then the additional resources will be reallocated to other capital schemes in order of priority.

-Following the first quarter monitoring, Officers anticipate that £7.1m will need to be re-profiled into 2015/16.
-This is detailed in column 8 of Appendix B to the report.
-These are items where the programmed works have been rescheduled to now take place during 2015/16.
+Should the Council's contribution to this scheme reduce as a result of funding from other contributors, then the additional resources will be reallocated to other capital schemes in order of priority. - 1.7.6 Following the first quarter monitoring, officers anticipate that £7.1m will need to be reprofiled into 2015/16.
+This is detailed in column 8 of Appendix B. These are items where the programmed works have been rescheduled to now take place during 2015/16.

-Capital Financing
+1.8 Capital Financing

-The agreed capital programme for the period 2014/15 to 2018/19, as approved by Council in March 2014, identifies sufficient resources to finance the 2014/15 programme.

-Resources that can currently be confirmed are:
+- 1.8.1 The agreed capital programme for the period 2014/15 to 2018/19, as approved by Council in March 2014, identifies sufficient resources to finance the 2014/15 programme. - 1.8.2 Resources that can currently be confirmed are: